KenKundert/nestedtext/doc/basic_syntax.rst

     code   : input signed [7:0] level
     regex  : [+-]?([0-9]*[.])?[0-9]+\s*\w*
-    math   : -b + sqrt(b**2 - 4*a*c)
+    math   : $x = \frac{{-b \pm \sqrt {b^2 - 4ac}}}{2a}$
     unicode: José and François

-Multi-line strings are specified on lines prefixed with the greater-than symbol.
+Multi-line strings are specified on lines prefixed with the greater-than symbol followed by a space or a newline.
 The content of each line starts after the first space that follows the greater-than symbol:

 .. code-block:: nestedtext